MR. Robert S. brown

 Mr. Brown holds a Masters of Health Administration from Cornell University.
 He spent 20 years working in hospitals, primarily developing and operating state-of-the-art Cardiovascular Diagnostic Laboratories.
 During that time, Mr. Brown spent four years in Saudi Arabia where he established the most sophisticated cardiovascular laboratory in the Kingdom at the King Faisal University Medical Center.

 Mr. Brown also founded the Outland Books publishing company, publisher of the #1 best-selling calendar in the U.S., U.K., and Canada in 2003 - 2004, and what became the best-selling first-year calendar title in history—Presidential MisSpeak: The Very Curious Language of George W. Bush.
-Outland also published calendars and books for the likes of PBS’s This Old House and 20th Century FOX, as well as partnering with the National Center for Missing & Exploited Children in a school safety program based on Outland’s award-winning children’s book, Where’s My Puppy?, a story derived from a real-life child abduction.
+Outland also published calendars and books for the likes of PBS’s This Old House and 20th Century FOX, as well as partnering with the National Center for Missing & Exploited Children on a school safety program based on Outland’s acclaimed children’s book, Where’s My Puppy?, a story derived from a real-life child abduction.